James Still (doctor)

-James Still (April 9, 1812 – March 9, 1882) was an African-American physician, herbalist, and author.
+James Still (April 9, 1812 – March 9, 1882) was an African-American medical doctor, herbalist, and author.
 He was known as "The Black Doctor of the Pines", referring to the New Jersey Pine Barrens region.
 His parents were slaves and he was born into poverty, yet with a minimum of formal education and much hard work and self-education, Still became a successful and much-respected doctor in the southern New Jersey and Philadelphia areas.
 He chronicled his life in an autobiography, Early Recollections and Life of Dr. James Still, printed by J.B.
 Lippincott and Co. in 1877.

 Early life

 Still was one of 18 children of Levin and Sidney Steel, who were born into slavery in Maryland.
 Levin purchased his freedom in 1798 and relocated to New Jersey.
 Sidney escaped from bondage around 1805 and was reunited with Levin.
 To avoid capture, Sidney's name was changed to Charity, and the family name was modified to Still.

 James Still was born in 1812 in Washington Township, Burlington County, New Jersey (now called Shamong Township, New Jersey).
 Still's parents were religious, and their spiritual guidance remained with Still his entire life.
 "My mother was a stanch Methodist," he wrote, "but my father was not, although a great reader of the Scriptures and a believer in them."

 Because of prevailing racial restrictions of the era, and because his physical labor was necessary to help his impoverished family survive, Still spent little time attending school.
 During his early teens, he was hired out to local residents as a day laborer, "chopping wood, making charcoal, picking berries and 'grubbing'—digging up roots and trees to clear land."

 At the age of 21, he went to work for a glue factory in Philadelphia owned by Charles Cummings; Still's pay was ten dollars per month plus board.
 He was such a diligent employee that Cummings gave him periodic wage increases as well as greater responsibilities in the factory.